Join over ¼ million

 Most people have never even heard of it, but occasionally they say that they thought it was dead and that maybe I learned it as an alternative to Klingon or Na’vi just for the hell of it, since “nobody actually speaks it”.

-Well, today I am going to make a suggestion that I included as one of many other language hacks in the Language Hacking Guide, and it has nothing to do with saving the world, or peace and love between all races with a universal language.
-I don’t learn Esperanto to aim for a better world some day – to me it has very practical uses right now to me and to many learners.
+Well, today I am going to make a suggestion that I included as one of many other language hacks in my book and it has nothing to do with saving the world, or peace and love between all races with a universal language.
+I don't learn Esperanto to aim for a better world some day – to me it has very practical uses right now to me and to many learners.

 Even if it had no speakers, it would still be very useful